 Planar Graphs

 A planar graph is one that can be drawn in the plane without any edges crossing.
-This seemingly simple property has deep mathematical consequences and practical applications in circuit design, geography, and more!
+This property has deep consequences: Euler's formula relates vertices, edges, and faces in any planar embedding, and Kuratowski's theorem characterizes exactly which graphs are non-planar.

 Planarity Tester